goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 ## 104. Creating Forms

-- Import `Field`, `reduxForm` from `redux-form`
+- In StreamCreate.js file, import `Field`, `reduxForm` from `redux-form`
   ```js
   import { Field, reduxForm } from "redux-form";
   ```
 - `Field` is supposed to be a react component that eventually showed on a screen.
-- reduxForm is a function (It has exact same functionality as connect function from react-redux library).
+- `reduxForm` is a function (It has exact same functionality as connect function from react-redux library).
-- reduxForm makes sure we can call action creator and get some form data in to a component.
+- `reduxForm` makes sure we can call action creator and get some form data into a component.
 And that happens automatically.
-- Set reudxForm function just like connect in react-redux
+- Set `reduxForm` function just like connect in react-redux
   ```js
   // reduxForm returns a function and we immediately call that function with StreamCreate
   export default reduxForm()(StreamCreate);
   ```
-- However, unlike connect function, reduxForm receives single object and we are going to put configuration into that object.
+- However, unlike connect function, `reduxForm` receives single object and we are going to put configuration into that object.
   ```js
   export default reduxForm({ form: 'streamCreate'})(StreamCreate);
   ```
-- Since StreamCreate has hooked up redux form, the component is now going to be passed many additional props that it was not being passed before.
+- Since `StreamCreate` has hooked up redux form, the component is now going to be passed many additional props that it was not being passed before.
   ```js
     class StreamCreate extends React.Component {
     render() {